junxit/us-congress-bills-114/metadata.md

 - 2016-02-04 — The Speaker designated the Honorable Alexander X. Mooney to act as Chairman of the Committee.
 - 2016-02-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H582)
 - 2016-02-04 — The previous question was ordered pursuant to the rule. (consideration: CR H580)
+- 2016-02-08 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.